-- Treatment for confirmed or suspected chlamydia coinfection should follow the current BASHH guideline for the management of chlamydia. - If an individual has already received azithromycin 2 g for the treatment of gonorrhoea, then this should be sufficient to treat chlamydia and no further doses of azithromycin are required.
+- Treatment for confirmed or suspected chlamydia coinfection should follow the current BASHH guideline for the management of chlamydia. - If an individual has already received azithromycin 2 g for the treatment of gonorrhoea, then this should be sufficient to treat chlamydia and no further chlamydia treatment is required.